Danny7226/LearningSummary/systemdesign/README.md

     * Load balancers' IP are provided to DNS, and server IPs need to be registered to Load Balancer
       * There are cloud technologies providing registration out of the box, e.g. Docker platform to register/unregister docker containers
       * Load balancer needs to do health check
-      * Replica to provide high availability, secondary monitors primary and takes over (resides in different data center to prevent outage)
+      * Replica (secondary load balancer) to provide high availability, secondary monitors primary and takes over (resides in different data center to prevent outage)
   * Partitioner service and partitions
     * Partition strategy
-      * Hash (might result in hot-partition) with timestamp e.g. `hash(videoId)_1630`, `hash(videoId)_1700`
+      * Hash (might result in hot-partition) with timestamp (mitigate the hot partition to some extent) e.g. `hash(videoId)_1630`, `hash(videoId)_1700`
-      * Split data into 2 partitions in hash ring
+      * Split one partition data into 2 or more partitions in hash ring
-      * Reserve dedicated partition for hot data
+        * Even reserve dedicated partition for hot key
     * Service discovery
       * Server side, allows client to simply call load-balancer, the discovery logic is hidden behind
-      * Client side, allows client to call discovery service to get lists of registered endpoint
+      * Client side.
+Partition instance register in registry and allows client to call discovery service to get lists of registered endpoint (zoo-keeper) and their health info
     * Partition replication to provide partition tolerant
-      * Single leader replication, one leader maintained for the information of all partitions (followers)
+      * Single leader replication, one leader maintains the information (heartbeat etc.) of all partitions (followers)
         * Write/read talks to leader
         * If leader dies, a follower promotes to leader
       * Leader-less replication, partition nodes gossip to each other and any node can take in requests